Skip to main content Skip to main navigation Skip to search

 • Processing

-In December of 2022 the department appointed Ms Jo-Anne Harrison as the independent chair of the NSAC for a term of 4 years.
-Ms Harrison brings with her extensive experience in standards and governance.
-Some of Ms Harrison’s achievements include;
+In December 2022 the department appointed Ms Jo-Anne Harrison as the independent chair of the NSAC for a term of 4 years.
+Ms Harrison brings extensive experience in standards and governance including:

 • 15 years as the Chair of one of Standards Australia’s Technical Committees - Project, Programme and Portfolio Management (TC258 MB‐012).